msukanen/msukanen.github.io/README.md

 ## Development
 Note that `./dist/` directory in `package.json` refers to the ultimate non-repository destination of HTML, CSS and JavaScript stuff.

-YMMV - set "publish" parts in `package.json` as you see fit.
+YMMV - set "publish" and "local" script(s) in `package.json` as you see fit.

 ### Requirements
 * shx